-(B) Multiple Violation Penalty.
+- (B) Multiple Violation Penalty.
 Penalties for multiple violations may be determined when a violation is independent of or substantially different from any other violation.
-The director may order a separate administrative penalty for that violation as set forth in this rule.
+The department may order a separate administrative penalty for that violation as set forth in this rule. - (C) Multi-Day Penalty.
+Penalties for multi-day violations may be determined when the department has concluded that a